vercel/workshop-reacthaton/README.md

 If you made it this far, you should be pretty comfortable already with the concepts seen so far.
 Now go ahead and venture on your own!

 Make a component that lets users add new comments to the recipes!

+### **Bonus!**

+If you feel like exploring things a little bit further, try these:

+- Change the recipe details page to use SSG and [getStaticPaths](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths).
+Fetch the comments with ISR!
+- implement like/unlike feature on reach recipe
+- Make a section to submit new recipes.